Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-types/working-with-the-message-nodes.md

     !!! note

-        You can add a confirmation node within an existing sequence or outside any existing sequence.
-If you add it outside, a new, untitled sequence will automatically get created containing the new confirmation node.
+        You can add a message node within an existing sequence or outside any existing sequence.
+If you add it outside, a new, untitled sequence will automatically get created containing the new message node.

 3. The Message window is displayed with the **Component Properties** tab selected by default.